proudloyaltier/timedia/README.md

 TiMedia 3 is now in beta!

+• TiTanium is now in beta!

+• TiPhotos and Tile redesign

 • Faster loading, all code has been cleaned up and optimized.

 • New Favicon